-- What products has this person or company designed?

-- Why is their work seen as iconic/popular?

-- Are any of their designs pioneering?

-- Who or what have they been influenced by?

-- How have they influenced other designers?

-• How have they influenced the way that people live or use products?
+What products has this person or company designed?
+Why is their work seen as iconic?
+Are any of their designs pioneering?
+How have they influenced other designers?
+How have they influenced the way that people live or use products?

 Ask students to identify as many adjectives as they can in relation to the following design factors that relate to a product sold in the Design Museum Shop (examples are given):